kammitama5/kammitama5.github.io/_posts/2017-4-18-Tuesday-April-18th.md

 - Look over some code for C++ and submit (hopefully) to my Lab

 - Do some more work on my Programming for Correctness work.
 I'm currently on Split ranges

+- Get some rest tonight, and be fresh to work on Homework 6 (due 4/23)

 ## A Kata Solved (note: this is in Python) :)